PierreIsCoding/sdiy/Sub&Div/README.md

 <img src="https://raw.githubusercontent.com/PierreIsCoding/sdiy/main/Sub%26Div/images/sub_side.jpg" width="600" />

 Tips:
 * This module is pretty dense.
 Therefore their isn't space for a shrouded power header.
-I used a red male header for the -12V power line, so it is always clear how to push in your IDC connectore correclty.
+I used a red male header for the -12V power line, so it is always obvious how to push in your IDC connector correctly.
 * The trimpot (RV3) is optional.
 Use R21 if you don't use the trimpot and vica versa, so don't use both.